PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_page1.md

 	end model

 Now let's also add reaction rules within the model.
 At the left-hand-side (LHS), by specifying `L(r)`, we select only unbound `L` molecules; if we would like to select any molecule, we can simply write `L`.
 At the right-hand-side (RHS) of the reaction, `L(r!1).R(l!1)` indicates the formation of the intermediate. `!1` indicates formation of bond, we use numerical values to indicate bond types.
-Since the reaction is bidirectional, we need to specify rate of reaction for both. *Note: be careful with spaces.*
+Since the reaction is bidirectional, we need to specify rate of reaction for both. *Note: if you compile now, an error will occur because we haven't define k1 and k2 yet.*

 	begin reaction rules
 		LigandReceptor: L(r) + R(l) <-> L(r!1).R(l!1) k1, k2